tildearrow/furnace/doc/2-interface/settings.md

 - **Render backend**
   - changing this may help with performace issues.
 - **Late render clear**
-- **Power-saving mode**
-  - saves power by lowering the frame rate to 2fps when idle.
+- **Power-saving mode**: save power by lowering the frame rate to 2fps when idle.
   - may cause issues under Mesa drivers!
-- **Disable threaded input (restart after changing!)**
-  - threaded input processes key presses for note preview on a separate thread (on supported platforms), which reduces latency.
+- **Disable threaded input (restart after changing!)**: process key presses for note preview on a separate thread (on supported platforms), which reduces latency.
   - however, crashes have been reported when threaded input is on. enable this option if that is the case.
 - **Enable event delay**
   - may cause issues with high-polling-rate mice when previewing notes.